Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 The sights are close together, and you won’t often need to take a taxi or Uber – let alone public transportation.

-1# Taxi Drivers in Cartagena, Colombia
+1# Taxi Drivers in Cartagena

 Nobody uses taximeters, and there are no official rates.